What’s New at CIYC

 Your Happy Commodore

-Commodore Paul Cairoli has updated his blog on the Commodore’s Page as has Secretary, Carol Perkes.
-Check out what they have to say by visiting the Executive Page and click on their page.
+Commodore Paul Cairoli has updated his blog on the Commodore’s Page.
+Check out what they have to say - click here.

 For those of you who missed the Commodores’ Ball, well, you missed a wonderful night of camaraderie, good food, good times, oh, and a drum and pipe band.
 Commodore Paul spoke, acknowledging the achievements of those hard-working members who made the Club better this year.